michelp/pgsodium/README.md

      - `kdf`
      - `secretbox`
      - `secretstream`
-     If you do not specify a `raw_key` argument, a new derived key_id will be automatically generated in `key_context` argument context.
   - `name text = null`: The optional unique name of the key.
   - `raw_key bytea = null`: A raw key to store encrypted, if not specified, the raw key is derived from `key_id` and `key_context`.